hajarzaid/hajarzaid.github.io/blogs/blog1.md

 Though this idea is simple, I haven’t seen it formalized in the literature.
 Most PCA-based analyses treat latent variables as static descriptors or behavioral correlates, without asking how the expression of these components arises from the original neural activity.
 By tracing the time-resolved contributions of individual neurons, we gain a much clearer view of how roles evolve during behavior, and how neural circuits reshape their collective dynamics in real time.

-## Why This Matters for Dynamical Systems

 This idea of tracing neuron contributions over time becomes especially important when thinking about neural activity as a dynamical system.
 In that framing, we are not just looking at neural activity as a static cloud of points.
 We are watching how population activity moves through state space.
 We care about trajectories, flows, and the directions the system bends into over time.

-At one point, I tried to dive into this directly using real neural data from the Allen Brain Observatory.
-I was interested in how signals might propagate through a population, especially during natural movie stimuli.
-The idea was to iteratively estimate the Jacobian, the local linearization of the system, and use it to infer how activity at time
-$t$ influenced activity at time $t+1$.
-But I quickly ran into a wall.
-The Jacobians were huge, noisy, and nearly impossible to interpret.
-Even when I applied dimensionality reduction, I could not figure out how to relate the compressed trajectories back to specific neurons.
-I ended up with abstract dynamics that I could not pin to anything biologically meaningful.

-That failure made me step back and rethink the entire pipeline.
-I realized I was trying to read the system's behavior before I had identified its parts.
-That led me to this much simpler idea: if we start with the latent space, can we at least say who is responsible for what?
-Can we trace a latent trajectory back to the neurons driving it, and see how those roles change as time unfolds?

 ## Toward Understanding Attractors in Neural Systems